This page is relevant to top-level directories under www.ndsu.edu. What about pages under a "container" like centers, faculty, labs, researchgroups?

-"Go-live" refers to the process of replacing your organization's old Web site with the new one (in CMS) or making it available under www.ndsu.edu for the first time if it didn't exist before.
+"Go-live" refers to the process of replacing your organization's old Web directory with the new one (in CMS) or making it available under www.ndsu.edu for the first time if it didn't exist before.

-Before go-live, your site is not available under www.ndsu.edu, so it is not likely that visitors will find the site.
-It enables you to publish content and preview the site without it being seen by visitors.
+Before go-live, the new page is not available under www.ndsu.edu, so it is not likely that visitors will find/visit it.
+This enables you to publish content and preview the contents before being included in www.ndsu.edu search results.

-After go-live, your site becomes available under www.ndsu.edu.
-Once it is live, any changes to the site are available to visitors immediately after they are published.
-The login address for authoring live sites remains unchanged from the links listed on the CMS home page.
+After go-live, the page becomes available under www.ndsu.edu.
+Once it is live, any changes will be available to visitors immediately after being published.
+The login address for authoring live pages doesn't change after go-live (see the login links on the CMS home page).

 To go live, you should

-- Review the go-live checklist to confirm your site is ready to go live
+- Review the go-live checklist to confirm the pages are ready to go live

 - Submit a help request with the following information

-- Addresses of your old site, if one existed
+- Addresses of your old page, if one existed

 - When go-live should occur, if there is a certain time window you need to work around.
 If there is a schedule to work around, we recommend submitting your request at least 3 working days in advance